Earliest - Present

 Many of these endeavors are funded through tribal enterprises.
 Currently, there are thirty-nine tribal governments of which thirty-eight are federally recognized tribes and tribal towns in Oklahoma.
 According to an analysis by the Steven C. Agee Economic Research & Policy Institute at Oklahoma City University.
 Oklahoma's 38 federally recognized Indian tribes produce an estimated $10.8 billion impact on Oklahoma's economic output.

 Amongst the distinct tribes there are twelve linguistic families.
 American's Indians contribute to the diverse cultural fabric in Oklahoma today in significant ways.
-In fact, there are more languages spoken in the State of Oklahoma, than in all of Europe.

 Twelve Linguistic Families